Katie Fitch: Series 4

-Later, Katie is seen at Effy's "goodbye party", saying that she doesn't want to party with goths.
-She tells Freddie that she doesn't know where Effy is.
-Later, Katie is dancing in the Judgment Day Parade, and sees a freaked out Effy (who is falling deeper into her psychotic depression) and pulls her out from the crowd.
+In "Effy", Katie is dancing in the Judgment Day Parade, and sees a freaked out Effy (who is falling deeper into her psychotic depression) and pulls her out from the crowd.
 She signals to Freddie to get her, as Effy was visibly shaken.
 The two then take her to Freddie's grandad's nursing home and he suggests Katie take her to the cafeteria to get some tea.
 As Freddie is talking to his grandad, Katie bursts into the room and scaredly tells him that Effy won't come out of the toilet.
 Freddie races there and is quick enough to save Effy who has just cut her wrists.

 Katie then seems to spend the majority of her time at the psychiatric hospital Effy is being kept in following her suicide attempt.
-Along with Pandora, they cheer her up with talking and a song Pandora has written.
+In the finale "Everyone", she and Pandora cheer her up with a song Pandora has written.
 On the bus heading home afterwards, Katie starts her plan to help Thomas and Pandora, so drops hints about Thomas tutoring her one-on-one for French, hoping to spark up some jealousy; it doesn't seem to work though.
-When they are having their lesson however, what Katie doesn't realise is that Thomas is actually just making her repeat dirty phrases.
 They both know Pandora is outside but what they're not aware of is that she took various exams in secret and got an A* on her French exam so can understand everything.
 After she has run away, Katie asks just what she has actually been saying to which Thomas gestures towards her chest.
 As they are play-fighting, Katie kisses Thomas again before pulling away as she knows that he loves Pandora.

-Katie received two C´s and a B from her A-levels.
+Katie received two Cs and a B from her A-levels.
 Arriving with Emily at Freddie's shed, Katie witnesses Naomi and Emily finally make up properly, and in her last scenes she is drinking shots with everyone and having fun.